tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 When we use the `p` command in Visual mode, Vim replaces the selection with the contents of the specified register (see `:h v_p`)

 We can get away with using the unnamed register for both the yank and put operations because there’s no delete step.
 Instead, we combine the delete and put operations into a single step that replaces the selection.

+---

+In insert mode, `<C-r>{register}` to paste text from register.
+Cái này giống `<C-v>` bình thường.

+`<C-r>"` insert the contents of the unnamed register

+## Macros

+We’ve already learned about the dot command, which is useful for repeating small changes.
+But when we want to repeat anything more substantial, we should reach for Vim’s macros.

+The `q` key functions both as the “record” button and the “stop” button.
+To begin recording our keystrokes, we type q{register}, giving the address of the register where we want to save the macro.
+We can tell that we’ve done it right if the word “recording” appears in the status line.
+Every command that we execute will be captured, right up until we press `q` again to stop recording

+We can inspect the contents of register a by typing the following: `:reg a`.
+The symbol `^[` is used to stand for the Escape key.
+Spacebar hiện là spacebar không có escape gì cả.

+The `@{register}` command executes the contents of the specified register (see `:h @`).
+We can also use `@@`, which repeats the macro that was invoked most recently.

 ## The Dot Command